SEB-10-Bahrain/seb-installfest-early-2024/macos/README.md

 git config --global core.editor "code --wait"
 ```

 By default, Git will ask for a new commit message when commits are brought into a Git repo.
 The following command will force the default commit message for all those commits instead of prompting you to add a commit message.
-While this isn’t a Git command, we’re still tackling it as part of this section since it changes Git's behavior.
+While this isn't a Git command, we're still tackling it as part of this section since it changes Git's behavior.
 There will not be any output from this command.

 ```bash
 echo "export GIT_MERGE_AUTOEDIT=no" >> ~/.zshrc